manuelbassani/teched2025-XP264/exercises/exT1/README.md

 # Exercise T1 - Enable Transparent Proxy Kyma Module

-In this exercise, you will enable Transparent Proxy as module in Kyma.
-This will allow you to further configure it and expose destinations managed centrally in SAP BTP Destination service for local,unified and virtually transparent consumption within the Kyma instance.
+In this exercise, you will _enable_ Transparent Proxy as module in Kyma.
+This will allow you to further _configure_ it and expose destinations (managed centrally in SAP BTP Destination service) for _local_, _unified_ and _virtually transparent_ consumption within the Kyma instance.

 ## Exercise T1.1 Navigate To The Kyma Dashboard